tom-favereau/physic_solver/README.md

 # Project: Physics Solver with Fluid Mechanics Simulation and Fire Simulation

 ## Introduction
 This project provides an implementation of a physics solver featuring simulations of fluid mechanics and fire.
-The simulations are interactive and offer an engaging visual experience.

 ## Dependencies
 Before running the simulation, make sure you have the following dependencies installed: